Reecal/LWM2M_Rev-3.0/README.md

 - Custom reboot function.
 - Timer function that calls timing advance function to keep track of time within the library.
 - Frequent calls of the loop function.

+### Use of library
+*This section will be filled later.*

+### Missing features
+There are cetaing features missing from the library which will be added/fixed in later iterations.
+Among these feature are.
+- Object creation template for dynamic object creation.
+- Value based attributes for resources.
+- Composite operations.
+- Bootstrapping.
+- Security via OSCORE or DTLS.

+### Further development
+It is planned for the library to be further developed.
+Mainly adding all the features lister above in Missing Features.
+Also, the library will be converted to C language to be used on modern CPU's to decrease overall library memory footprint and also to enable use of this library for more CPUs that might not support C++ language.